custom-components/ble_monitor/info.md

 - WX08ZM

-  (Xiaomi Mija Mosquito Repellent, Smart version, broadcasts switch state, tablet resource, battery level, about 50 messages per minute)
+  (Xiaomi Mija Mosquito Repellent, Smart version, broadcasts switch state, tablet resource, battery level, about 50 messages per minute. `switch` sensor are currently discovered as `sensor` entity and will report their state as `on` or `off`.
+We are looking into the possibility to convert these to real `binary_sensors` in the future.
+In the meantime, you can use a [template binary sensor](https://www.home-assistant.io/integrations/binary_sensor.template/) if you want to let it act as binary sensor.)

   ![WX08ZM](https://raw.github.com/custom-components/ble_monitor/master/pictures/WX08ZM.jpg)

 - MCCGQ02HL

-  (Xiaomi Mijia Window Door Sensor 2, broadcasts open/closed state, dark/light state, battery level, initial support, data to be confirmed)
+  (Xiaomi Mijia Window Door Sensor 2, broadcasts opening state, light state and battery level. `opening` and `light` sensor are currently discovered as `sensor` entity and will report their state as `on` or `off`.
+We are looking into the possibility to convert these to real `binary_sensors` in the future, with the correct state (`open/closed` for opening sensor, `light/dark` for light sensor).
+In the meantime, you can use a [template binary sensor](https://www.home-assistant.io/integrations/binary_sensor.template/) if you want to let it act as binary sensor.
+Battery level is send very rarely, possible only with actual level change)

   ![MCCGQ02HL](https://raw.github.com/custom-components/ble_monitor/master/pictures/MCCGQ02HL.png)

 *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -75 till -70dBm.*